Patient education: Poison ivy (Beyond the Basics)

 POISON IVY RASH PREVENTION

 The best way to prevent poison ivy dermatitis is to identify and avoid the plants that cause it.
-These plants can irritate the skin year round, even during the winter months, and can still cause a reaction after the plant dies.
+These plants can irritate the skin year round, even during the winter months, and they can still cause a reaction after dying.

 ●Wear protective clothing, including long sleeves and pants, when working in areas where toxic plants may be found.
 Keep in mind that the resin and oils from the toxic plants can be carried on clothing, pets, and under fingernails.

 ●Wear heavy-duty vinyl gloves when doing yard work or gardening.
 The oils from toxic plants can seep through latex or rubber gloves.

 ●After coming in contact with poison ivy, remove any contaminated clothing and gently wash (do not scrub or rub) your skin and under your fingernails with mild soap and water as soon as possible.
 Washing within 10 minutes after exposure can reduce the likelihood and severity of symptoms; washing the skin after 10 minutes of exposure typically will not help.

 ●Creams and ointments that create a barrier between the skin and the urushiol oil may be somewhat effective for people who are frequently exposed to poison ivy.
 Bentoquatam (Ivy Block) is one type of barrier cream that may prevent poison ivy dermatitis.
 It must be reapplied every four hours and it leaves a clay residue on the skin.